Static ARP is not applied at boot time

 #13 Updated by Bipin Chandra about 9 years ago

 after the patch, things have gone much worse, as soon as i go to dhcps erver and tick static arp and click save, every1 gets locked out, no1 can ping nor communicate witht he firewall inspite of all client mac and ip listed in static table and even on reboot every1 is still locked out till i boot into a odler snap and untick that setting and reboot to the snap with the applied patch.

 what i wanted to know is that does the firewall ip and amc also needed to be in the static table?

-#16 Updated by Jim Pingle almost 9 years ago
+#16 Updated by Jim Pingle about 9 years ago

 Yes, but it was always enabled in the GUI - only now it's enabled in the GUI and at boot time.
 Previously, it was only enabled when saved from the GUI.